ahsan-ullah/Larave-Test/README.md

 - Create 5 tests (validating successful and failed scenarios)

 ## I used the following
-- Laravel 9.19
+- Laravel 9.19 (Freamwork)
-- JWT Authentication
+- JWT Authentication (Authentication)
-- Laravel Notification
+- Laravel Notification (Post Notification to all user by Database chanel)
-- Laravel Queue
+- Laravel Queue (Used for sending Notification)
-- Taravel Task Scheduling
+- Taravel Task Scheduling (Used to delete 15 days old posts)
 # How to Setup
 1. Pull the repository form
 https://github.com/ahsan-ullah/Larave-Test.git